Implementing an Effective Build Dashboard (for Hudson) (Part 1)

 In part 2 of this I’ll got through the code behind this dashboard and try and explain it a little so that implementing it becomes easier, I’ll also attach the actual code (not pretty, but effective nevertheless 🙂 )

-2 thoughts on “Implementing an Effective Build Dashboard (for Hudson) (Part 1)”
+2 responses to “Implementing an Effective Build Dashboard (for Hudson) (Part 1)”

 1. I like a lot of the ideas in this, like the size shrinking as the project gets used less, the photos of the team, the large coverage numbers.